 Here’s some helpful information about the campus march against sexual violence to those attending Take Back the Night at UMBC:

-- The survivor speak-out is intended to center the voices and experience of survivors of sexual violence.
+- The survivor speak-out is intended to center the voices and experience of survivors (of all identities) of sexual violence.
 The speak-out is for allies to listen and survivors to break their silence but the march is for EVERYONE to GET LOUD!

 - We encourage individuals and groups to make rally signs ahead of time.
 Signs are a great way to show your solidarity and support while also representing your student orgs, res hall communities, and frats/sororities.